KHerashchenko/MediumRSSFeed/README.md

 # Medium RSS Feed Summarization platform

-The repository shares the code used for developing the **real-time data pet project** explained in [this Medium article](https://medium.com/@kategera6/pet-project-idea-a-real-time-content-summarization-platform-1e2773b716c4)
+The repository shares the codes and [configurations](./configurations/) used for developing the **real-time data pet project** explained in [this Medium article](https://medium.com/@kategera6/pet-project-idea-a-real-time-content-summarization-platform-1e2773b716c4)

 **Technical Overview**

 This project is a real-time content aggregation and summarization platform.
 It leverages several key technologies, including **Kafka, Spark Streaming, OpenAI API, MongoDB, and Streamlit**.